-There are various ways to measure the throughput of recorded session data from the sending VDA to the receiving Session Recording Server.
-One of the simplest and most effective approaches is to observe the size of files that are recorded, and the rate at which disk space on the Session Recording Server is being consumed.
+You can measure the throughput of recorded session data from the sending VDA to the receiving Session Recording server.
+A simple and effective approach is to observe the size of recording files and the rate at which disk space on the Session Recording server is being consumed.
 The volume of data written to disk closely reflects the volume of network traffic being generated.
-The Windows Performance Monitor tool (perfmon.exe) has a range of standard system counters that can be observed in addition to some counters provided by Session Recording.
+The Windows Performance Monitor tool (perfmon.exe) has standard system counters that you can observe in addition to some counters provided by Session Recording.
 Counters can be used to measure throughput, and identify bottlenecks and system problems.
 The following table outlines some of the most useful performance counters.

-Performance Object Counter Name Description Citrix Session Recording Agent Active Recording Count Indicates the number of sessions that are currently being recorded on a particular VDA.

-Performance Object Counter Name Description Citrix Session Recording Agent Bytes read from the Session Recording Driver The number of bytes read from the kernel components responsible for acquiring session data.
+Performance Object Counter Name Description Citrix Session Recording Agent Active Recording Count The number of sessions that are currently being recorded on a particular VDA.
+Citrix Session Recording Agent Bytes read from the Session Recording Driver The number of bytes read from the kernel components responsible for acquiring session data.
 Useful for determining how much data a single VDA generates for all sessions recorded on that server.
-Citrix Session Recording Storage Manager Active Recording Count Similar to the Citrix Session Recording Agent counter except for the Session Recording Server.
+Citrix Session Recording Storage Manager Active Recording Count Similar to the Citrix Session Recording agent counter except for the Session Recording server.
 Indicates the total number of sessions currently being recorded for all servers.

-Citrix Session Recording Storage Manager Message bytes/sec The throughput of all recorded sessions.
+Performance Object Counter Name Description Citrix Session Recording Storage Manager Message bytes/sec The throughput of all recorded sessions.
 Can be used to determine the rate at which the Storage Manager is processing data.
 If MSMQ is backlogged with messages, the Storage Manager runs at full speed.
 This value can be used to indicate the maximum processing rate of the Storage Manager.
-LogicalDisk Disk Write Bytes/sec Can be used to measure disk write-through performance.
-This is important in achieving high scalability for the Session Recording Server.
+LogicalDisk Disk Write Bytes/sec Can be used to measure disk write-through performance, which is important in achieving high scalability for the Session Recording server.
 Performance of individual drives can also be observed.

-Performance Object Counter Name Description MSMQ Queue Bytes in Queue This counter can be used to determine the amount of data backlogged in the CitrixSmAudData message queue.
+MSMQ Queue Bytes in Queue Can be used to determine the amount of data backlogged in the CitrixSmAudData message queue.
 If this value increases over time, the rate of recorded data received from the network is greater than the rate at which the Storage Manager can process data.
 This counter is useful for observing the effect of data bursts and faults.
 MSMQ Queue Message in Queue Similar to the Bytes in Queue counter but measures the number of messages.

-Network Interface Bytes Total/sec Can be measured on both sides of the link to observe how much data is generated when sessions are recorded.
-When measured on the Session Recording Server, this counter indicates the rate at which incoming data is received.
-Contrasts with the Citrix Session Recording Storage Manager/Message bytes/sec counter that measures the processing rate of data.
-If network rate is greater than this value, messages build in the message queue.
+Performance Object Counter Name Description Network Interface Bytes Total/sec Can be used to measure on both sides of the link to observe how much data is generated when sessions are recorded.
+When measured on the Session Recording server, this counter indicates the rate at which incoming data is received.
+Contrasts with the Citrix Session Recording Storage Manager Message bytes/sec counter that measures the processing rate of data.
+If the network rate is greater than this value, messages build in the message queue.
 Processor % Processor Time Worth monitoring even though CPU is unlikely to be a bottleneck.

-Session Recording Server hardware
+Session Recording server hardware

-You can increase the capacity of your deployment by carefully selecting the hardware used for the Session Recording Server.
+You can increase the capacity of your deployment by carefully selecting the Session Recording server hardware.
 You have two choices: scaling up (by increasing the capacity of each server) or scaling out (by adding more servers).
 In making either of the choices, your aim is to increase scalability at a lowest cost.